 What sort of Japanese knife post is this if I do not have the obligatory bit relating samurai swords with kitchen knives.

-I intend on giving you an overall perspective of the Japanese knife market, which utilizes my experience/expertise to cut through (pun intended) the marketing BS of misleading and deceptive brands that play off the reputation of Japanese knives.
+I intend on giving you an overall perspective of the Japanese knife market, which uses my decades of experience/expertise to cut through (pun intended) the marketing BS of misleading and deceptive brands that play off the reputation of Japanese knives.

 What Constitutes a Japanese Knife Brand

 - Japanese owned company/individual(s) that manufactures or produces their products in Japan.

 - I do not consider a brand to be Japanese because they are a Japanese style of knife such as a deba (pointed carving knife) or a santoku (“three uses”) knife.
 Many marketing driven brands, review websites, and “best of” lists under this criteria.
 So if you own a Chrysler 300C, you then qualify as a British car because it has the design profile of a $200K Bentley Flying Spur.

 Well, based upon a “knife review” website and several manufacturers, it does matter because some of these companies will market their product under the guise of being Japanese.
 They will use the keyword “Japanese” in their marketing copy to imply that they have Japanese roots, to naming their product line “wasabi,” “shogun,” or “Okinawa.”
 All to get you to believe you are buying a Japanese manufactured knife, and if these entities are doing that, it must matter that a knife is Japanese.

 Some Basic Info/Traits of Japanese Knives